qgist/pluginmanager-qep/QEP.md

 - **QGIS Python plugin {"package"}**: [A special package format containing a single Python module](https://docs.qgis.org/3.10/en/docs/pyqgis_developer_cookbook/plugins/plugins.html).
 A QGIS Python plugin "package" can not (explicitly) depend on other Python packages.
 However, it can (with certain limitations) depend on other QGIS Python plugins.
 In the context of this proposal, it will sometimes be referred to as the "legacy format".
 - **Non-Python components of Python packages**: E.g. actual C with build instructions or compiled C. This is what QGIS Python plugins can not contain at the moment.
 - **Package manager**: A tool for installing & uninstalling packages while resolving dependency trees, among other tasks.
 QGIS itself has (very limited) functionality of this kind and can therefore be considered a rudimentary package manager.
 Otherwise, `apt`, `yum`, `zypper`, `pip` and `conda` are relevant examples.
-- **Python distribution**: A usually self-contained collection of pre-built Python packages plus a package manager plus an installer.
+- **Python distribution**: A usually self-contained collection of pre-built Python packages plus a package manager plus an installer plus a Python interpreter.
 Anaconda is a typical example.
 The QGIS / OSGeo4W Windows installer also falls within this category.
 - **Python package dependencies**: One Python package depending on another Python package, e.g. pandas depends on numpy.
 - **Cross-plugin dependencies** / **inter-plugin dependencies**: One QGIS Python plugin "package" can depend on another QGIS Python plugin "package".
 - Anaconda: (1) a company, (2) a product, (3) a Python distribution, (4) an open specification